 Honolua Bay’s changing conditions

 Honolua’s conditions are largely controlled by two factors.
 The size and direction of the Swell and the amount of rainfall inland.
 The weather can be stunning where you are with blistering sun and light breezes, but the bay can be a churning mess of brown frothy water!

-Most of the time the large Lipoa head provides shelter from the big ocean swells, along with the protection provided by Molokai across the channel.
-This makes Honolua calm, still, and swimming pool like, most of the time.
+Most of the time the large Kamane Head provides shelter from the big ocean swells, along with the protection provided by Molokai across the channel.
+This makes Honolua calm, still, and swimming pool-like, most of the time.
 However, when the wind hits from just the right angle, the bay is open to swells generated on 3000miles of open ocean.
 On these days the reef makes for an exciting surf break and surfers flock here but forget about snorkeling.

 Likewise, heavy rain up in the hills brings large amounts of silt down from the hills and this really muddies up the water.
 At times of heavy rain, the bay is basically unfit for snorkeling.
 The Visibility is near zero and in fact, it becomes a safety issue.
 The freshwater flooding in can easily host parasites and harmful bacteria and the murky water is the perfect hunting ground for sharks!

 These risks may be minimal, but as there is nothing to see and the whole experience of snorkeling blind in muddy stream water is pretty unpleasant the best course of action is to stay dry and try somewhere else.